 - A. "Fossil fuels" means petroleum and petroleum products, coal, and natural gasses, including without limitation methane, propane and butane, derived from prehistoric organic matter and used to generate energy.
 Fossil fuels do not include by-products such as asphalt, plastics, fertilizers, paints, or denatured ethanol. - B.1.
 "Large-scale fossil fuel facilities" means: - a.
-Facilities engaged in the wholesale distribution, extraction, refinement or processing of fossil fuels; - b.
-Terminals engaged in the bulk movement of fossil fuels (excluding railyards, fuel storage for airports, and fuel storage for marine servicing facilities);
+Facilities engaged in the wholesale distribution, extraction, refinement or processing of fossil fuels;

+- b.
+Terminals engaged in the bulk movement of fossil fuels (excluding railyards, fuel storage for airports, and fuel storage for marine servicing facilities); - c.
-- c.
 Bulk coal storage: any structure, group of structures, equipment, or device that stores or transfers coal for use in the production of electricity or power. - d.
 Coal power plant: a thermal power station which burns coal to generate electricity or other usable power. - e.
 Natural gas processing: any facility which (i) separates natural gas components to recover usable natural gas liquids (i.e., liquefied petroleum or natural gas), or (ii) produces natural gas suitable for transport (i.e., pipeline quality dry natural gas), or (iii) processes natural gas to create methanol or other chemical products. - f.
 Natural gas storage and handling: any structure, group of structures, equipment, or devices that stores or transfers natural gas for use in the production of electricity or power, or for further processing (excluding facilities that create energy from landfill gas). - g.
 Bulk storage of one type of fossil fuel, or a combination of multiple types of fossil fuels, in excess of two million gallons. - 2.
 "Large-scale fossil fuel facilities" do not include facilities that solely provide direct sales or distribution to consumers (e.g., gas stations are not large-scale fossil fuel facilities). - Section 3.
 Six-month renewal of moratorium.
-As authorized by the City's constitutional police powers, home rule authority, RCW 36.70A.390 and RCW 35.63.200, the City Council hereby renews the temporary moratorium on the acceptance, processing, and granting of applications for permits for establishment of new, or expansion of existing, large-scale fossil fuel facilities, for an additional period of six months. - Section 4.
+As authorized by the City's constitutional police powers, home rule authority, RCW 36.70A.390 and RCW 35.63.200, the City Council hereby renews the temporary moratorium on the acceptance, processing, and granting of applications for permits for establishment of new, or expansion of existing, large-scale fossil fuel facilities, for an additional period of six months.

+Section 4.
 Exemptions.
-The moratorium enacted by Ordinance No. M-4295, and renewed in Section 3 of this ordinance, shall not apply to permits required for upkeep, repair, or maintenance of existing buildings or properties, or work mandated by the City to maintain public health and safety.
+The moratorium, which was enacted by Ordinance No. M-4295 and extended by Ordinance No. M-4323, and which was renewed for an additional six months by Section 3 of this ordinance, shall not apply to permits required for upkeep, repair, or maintenance of existing buildings or properties, or work mandated by the City to maintain public health and safety.

 Section 5.
 Duration.
-The moratorium enacted by Ordinance No. M-4295 shall not expire on December 8, 2020, as stated in Ordinance No. M-4295, but instead shall remain in effect for an additional six months following the effective date of this ordinance, until June 8, 2021, unless earlier terminated by the City Council.
+The moratorium enacted by Ordinance No. M-4295, as extended by Ordinance No. M-4323, shall not expire on June 8, 2021, as stated in Ordinance No. M-4323, but instead shall remain in effect for an additional six months therefrom, until December 8, 2021, unless earlier terminated by the City Council.

 Section 6.
 Vested rights.
-The moratorium renewed and extended by this ordinance does not apply to properties with vested rights existing on the date of adoption of this moratorium ordinance.
+The moratorium renewed and extended by this ordinance does not apply to properties with vested rights existing on the date of the initial adoption of this moratorium.
 "Vested Rights" shall be defined in accordance with VMC 20.210.110.